 At Harrow Way we are committed to continually monitoring students' progress in order to maximise their potential.
 Tutors and subject teachers use all the available assessment information in order to fully monitor student academic progress and set individual student targets.
-In Year 7 a progress review will be produced termly and there is also a full academic report in the summer term.
-We communicate student progress reports via the SIMS Learning Gateway (SLG) only; paper copies are only sent for parents where access to the internet is not possible.
-Please can you therefore ensure that you provide a contact email address in the Data Booklet to allow an account to be set up to give you access to your child's report and other data we hold on them in school, including your contact details.
+In Year 7 a progress review will be produced each term.
+We communicate student progress reports via Parent Progress View (PPV); paper copies are only sent for parents where access to the internet is not possible.
+Parents can request a Parent Progress View account via the school website from September.